SYSC-3010-F5/AVA-SH/README.txt

 scr: final versions of code, divided up according to module/ major sub-system
   -io: Most JSON related code
   -network: code for inter module communication

+ The logo files are included in github for Team enjoyment.